 In all honesty, I find it profoundly sad.
-We're trying to move on and be a real force of culture and conversation - a wider genre recognised as having real cultural depth - but EDM is wiping that slate.
+We're trying to move on and be a real force of culture and conversation-a wider genre recognised as having real cultural depth-but EDM is wiping that slate.
 For being taken seriously in a musical sense, that's frustrating.
-A lot of my work - especially with my label Tuskegee - is a revolt of that.
+A lot of my work- especially with my label Tuskegee-is a revolt of that, and an attempt to historically legitimise our culture.
 That's my passion.
 The rave changed me, and I want kids to be able to experience that tomorrow.

 In the US, there's this term PLUR.
 It's got a crappy reputation now, but it stems from the values of original club culture: respect, being positive, communal unity.
 Once you have those values, they spread in how you conduct yourself and view the world.

-I was in a club recently, and there was this guy there with one of the original Paradise Garage tee shirts on.
-We got talking, and he said the major difference with dance music now and back then, is real diversity.
-You had social, class, race, sexual diversity - and that's cool.
+I was in a club recently and there was this guy there with one of the original Paradise Garage tee shirts on.
+We got talking, and he said the major difference with dance music now and back then, is back then there was real diversity.
+You had social, class, race, sexual diversity-and that's cool.
 That's what dance music culture is about.
 Everyone under one roof, exploring their own and each others identities.
 A celebration of something more, something outside of received norms.
 Not having a giant glow stick and getting on it.